Alfresco/docs-alfresco/intelligence-services/latest/config/comprehend.md

 ### Share - Docker service definition

-In the `docker-compose` snippet, the custom AI configuration files must be mounted in the Alfresco Share container at specific locations.
+In the `docker-compose` snippet, the custom AI configuration files must be mounted in the Share container at specific locations.

 ```yaml
 share: